|30||31|| || || || |

 Director of Education and Community Engagement

 San Diego Symphony

 High school and college students are invited to attend a rehearsal of a Jacobs Masterworks concert.
 Offered free of charge, Open Rehearsals offer students and teachers an exciting and unique opportunity to see how musicians work together to create the highest quality artistic experience.
 It is recommended that groups stay for just the first part of the rehearsal, which is usually about 90 minutes.
-The schedule for 2012-13 Open Rehearsals will be posted by September 1, 2012.
+Click HERE for the schedule of 2014-15 Open Rehearsals.

 750 B Street

 San Diego, CA 92101